side-wave1

 It’s advisable to see a doctor if hives persist, are severe, or if you experience other symptoms like difficulty breathing.

-Yes, chronic hives can sometimes be a sign of underlying conditions such as autoimmune diseases.
+Yes, chronic hives can sometimes be a sign of underlying conditions such as auto-immune diseases.

 Cool compresses or baths, wearing loose-fitting clothes, and avoiding irritants can help alleviate symptoms, but it’s important to consult with a healthcare professional for persistent or severe cases.